Koonkie-Cloud-Services/MAGSplitter/README.md

 ### Usage
 ***
 MAGSplitter is meant to be used after the WGS and the metapathways pipeline.
-To use this script, open the "main.py" file with your favorite IDE.  change the variables "pf_file", "0rf_map_file", "orf_contig_map_file", and "contig_mag_map_file" into the appropriate paths for your file locations.
+To use this script, open the "main.py" file with your favorite IDE.
+Change the variables "pf_file", "0rf_map_file", "orf_contig_map_file", and "contig_mag_map_file" into the appropriate paths for your file locations.
 Run "main.py", and the folders will be located in the /results folder.